Contents

 To access your configured sync:

-1. Log in to the Duo Admin Panel.
-Locate Users in the left side bar and then click Directory Sync on the submenu or click the Directory Sync link on the "Users" page.
+Log in to the Duo Admin Panel.
+Navigate to Users → External Directories or click the External Directories link on the "Users" page.

 Perform a Full Sync

-A full users directory sync runs automatically twice a day (at a set 12-hour interval chosen at random).
+A full user directory sync runs automatically twice a day (at a set 12-hour interval chosen at random).
+If you enabled high-frequency syncs user syncs start automatically about 30 minutes after a prior sync finishes.

-Perform a manual full sync of the users in your directory to Duo by clicking Sync Now in the "Sync Controls" section.
+Perform a manual full sync of the users in your directory to Duo at any time by clicking Sync Now in the "Sync Controls" section.
 This immediately imports all members of your selected AD groups into Duo, creating and updating users and groups as necessary.

 When the full sync completes, you'll see a count of users and groups synced into Duo.